djlns/stackoverflow-insights/README.md

 - years_coding: How many years have you spent coding?
 - occupation: How would you describe your occupation?
 - industry: Which industry do you work in?
-- satisfaction: How satisifed are you at work?
+- satisfaction: How satisfied are you at work?
 - job_seek: Are you currently looking for new opportunities?
 - employment: What is your employment type (full-time/part-time)?
 - org_size: What is your organisation size?